Booking your trip to Disneyland

 booking your trip to Disneyland: disneyland_castle

 Now you have to decide where to stay, where to get your tickets, whether to drive or fly, how long to stay… It can be a bit overwhelming.
 Start looking at hotels and flights as soon as 9 months before so you have time to compare and book when prices are lowest.
 If it’s an impromptu trip, there are many hotels and flights, so don’t stress too much.
 You’ll get there.
-These tips are not dependant on being Canadian!
+These tips are not dependent on being Canadian!

 DRIVE OR FLY: